pingcap/docs-cn/op-guide/binary-testing-deployment.md

 ---
-title: Production Deployment from Binary Tarball
+title: Testing Deployment from Binary Tarball
 summary: Use the binary to deploy a TiDB cluster.
 category: operations
 ---

-# Production Deployment from Binary Tarball
+# Testing Deployment from Binary Tarball

-This guide provides installation instructions from a binary tarball on Linux.
-A complete TiDB cluster contains PD, TiKV, and TiDB.
-To start the database service, follow the order of PD -> TiKV -> TiDB.
-To stop the database service, follow the order of stopping TiDB -> TiKV -> PD.
+This guide provides installation instructions for all TiDB components across multiple nodes for testing purposes.
+It does not match the recommended usage for production systems.

-See also [local deployment](../op-guide/binary-local-deployment.md) and [testing enviroment](../op-guide/binary-testing-deployment.md) deployment.
+See also [local deployment](../op-guide/binary-local-deployment.md) and [production enviroment](../op-guide/binary-deployment.md) deployment.

 ## Prepare